RemiMyrset/deep-object-mapper/README.md

 # Deep Object Mapper

-Map different bits from an object to another
+Map different bits from one object to another

 Example usage: